pocka/macana/docs/en/Usage/Deno module.md

 Macana is initially designed as a TypeScript module for Deno.
-While this is tedious, you can tweak more options compared to the CLI.
+While this is tedious, you can tweak more options compared to the [CLI usage](./CLI).

 ## System requirements